Emmmmmmo/rivvy-create-llmstxt/FOUNDATION_SETUP_PROCESS.md

 **Starting Point:** Empty (no `out/jgengineering-ie/` folder exists)
 **End Point:** Fully indexed, uploaded to ElevenLabs, ready for monitoring

+**⚠️ Note:** The numbers used in this guide (450 URLs discovered, 104 products) are **illustrative examples** to show a typical e-commerce site scenario.
+Actual numbers will vary by website size.
+The process remains the same regardless of scale.

 ---

 ## 📂 Starting State (Before Everything)